-To offer the community, including the international community and future generations, a diverse network of connected natural areas, protected intact and in perpetuity.
-As an international leader in conservation, research, restoration, and education, rare will show leadership and serve as a model system to demonstrate the link between ecological integrity and economic sustainability that is critical to enhanced quality of life for the planet.
+To offer the community, including local Indigenous Peoples, the international community and future generations, a diverse network of connected natural areas, protected intact in perpetuity.
+As an international leader in conservation, research, restoration and education, rare will serve as a model system that not only demonstrates the link between ecological integrity and economic sustainability but includes meaningful reconciliation with Indigenous Peoples, both of which are critical for the enhancement and quality of life of the planet.

 Although rare exists to protect these important landscapes, we also want to make them open to the public for appropriate recreation and independent learning.
 Our trail systems provide leisure opportunities to the entire community, are free, and are open to the public for much of the year.
 For more information, visit our trails page.